thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/reporting/reporting-getting-started.md

 variables-and-dynamic-content-1:
     0:
-        image: /images/user-guide/reporting/variables-and-dynamic-content-1-pe.png
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-1-pe.png
-        title: 'Select a component.
+        title: 'In the Report Builder, add a component (for example, Rich text).
 In the editor, go to the "Data" tab and click "Add datasource".'
     1:
-        image: /images/user-guide/reporting/variables-and-dynamic-content-2-pe.png
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-2-pe.png
-        title: 'Specify the entity and the data keys you want to use.'
+        title: 'Specify the target entity and the data keys you want to use in the report.'
     2:
-        image: /images/user-guide/reporting/variables-and-dynamic-content-3-pe.png
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-3-pe.png
-        title: 'Type the $ symbol — a list of available variables will appear.
-Select the variable you want to use from the list.'
+        title: 'Next, in the component&#39;s text field, type the <b>$</b> symbol where you want to insert a variable&#39;s value.
+This will open a list of all available variables in the current context. <b>Select a variable</b> (for example, ${reportCreatedTime}), and its value will be inserted into the report during generation.'
     3:
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-4-pe.png
+        title: 'Continue entering text and adding variables as needed.'
+    4:
-        image: /images/user-guide/reporting/variables-and-dynamic-content-4-pe.png
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-5-pe.png
-        title: 'To apply your changes, click "Save" in the top-right corner.'
+        title: 'After entering your text, click the "Save" button in the top-right corner to apply the changes.'

+variables-and-dynamic-content-2:
+    0:
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-6-pe.png
+        title: 'To verify the result, generate a test report sample by clicking the corresponding button in the top-right corner.'
+    1:
+        image: /images/user-guide/reporting/overview/variables-and-dynamic-content-7-pe.png
+        title: 'The test report.'

 reporting-new-entity-aliases-1:
     0:
         image: /images/user-guide/reporting/reporting-new-entity-aliases-1-pe.png